Duke looking to escape ‘grind’ vs. No. 17 Miami

 Duke’s offense has gone awry at inopportune times.
 Since a blowout loss at NC State, the Blue Devils survived for a one-point victory at Boston College and then needed a comeback from a double-digit deficit to defeat Pittsburgh at home before the Clemson game.

-Without injured guard Jeremy Roach, the Blue Devils have been ragged at times offensively.
-Scheyer said a fuller evaluation of Roach’s toe injury was among the goals for this week’s break in the schedule.
+Without veteran guard Jeremy Roach, the Blue Devils have been ragged at times offensively.
+Duke announced Saturday morning that Roach, who missed the past three games with a toe injury, will be available against Miami.

+That should help Duke, which has focused on upgrading the offense.
+Roach is Duke’s second-leading scorer at 11.9 points per game and leads the Blue Devils with 3.2 assists per game.

 “Just learning how to execute late-game (situations) where we don’t feel the burden of having to create off the dribble,” Scheyer said.
 “Our offense, we have to take a step in the right direction.”